adamgulyas/lstm-rnn-predictions/README.md

 ## Summary

 With the goal of predicting price movement of Bitcoin, two LSTM RNN models will be fit to two different metrics: the closing price history of Bitcoin, and daily values of the Crypto Fear & Greed Index.
-This analysis evalutes the predictive performance of the same LSTM RNN model usings these two separate metrics as inputs.
+This analysis evalutes the predictive performance of the same LSTM RNN model using these two separate metrics as inputs.

 ## Usage